mroderick/guidelines/release-process/README.md

 - API: api.lystable.net
 - App: *.lystable.net

-# Making hot fixes to the Release Candidate
+# Making Bug Fixes to the Release Candidate

 This works the same way as your own feature branch, you add commits to it until you're satisfied.